GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdgravmag3d.rst

   gmt grdgravmag3d sandy_bat.grd -C1700 -Z-4300 -fg -I1m -Gsandy_okb.grd -V

-To compute the vertical component due to a magnetization stored in *mag.grd* over a zone defined by the surface *bat.grd*, using variable declination and inclination provided the IGRF and using 4 processors, do:
+To compute the vertical component due to a magnetization stored in *mag.grd* over a zone defined by the surface *bat.grd*, using variable declination and inclination provided the IGRF but using only 4 processors, do:

 ::